schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 While VDN is relatively simple compared to more advanced algorithms like [[QMIX.pdf|QMIX]], it was found to be more robust in the LLE setting, achieving higher scores and exit rates across different levels.

+---

 ### 2.3 Large Language Models for Multi-Agent Collaboration

 Large Language Models, especially GPT-4, have been used recently to explored the multi-agent collaboration task.

 Unlike traditional reinforcement learning approaches, LLMs are not trained through a system of reward.
 Instead, they rely on [[Definitions#Zero prompting|zero-shot]] or [[Definitions#Few-shot prompting|few-shot]] prompting, basing themself only on the LLM logic and the mission context.

-Recent work done by [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] demonstrate in the collaborative learning environment - where 3 agents which communicate through GPT-4 need to defuse color-coded bombs (where a sequence order needs to be respect to defuse it) scattered in an unexplored environment - that agents display emergent cooperative behaviors.
+Recent work done by [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] demonstrate in the collaborative learning environment, where 3 agents which communicate through GPT-4 need to defuse color-coded bombs (where a sequence order needs to be respect to defuse it) scattered in an unexplored environment - that agents display emergent cooperative behaviors.
 Despite the absence of explicit multi-agent training, LLM-based agents training exhibit: coordinated task allocation, synchronized movement and strategy negotiation and delegation.

 One key limitation of LLMs is the lack of persistent memory and internal state tracking.
 To address this, [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] introduce **belief state prompting**, in which each agent is given a text-based summary of what it has observed and what it believes about the environment and teammates.
 This technique enables the model to perform **Theory of Mind (ToM)** reasoning. ( #source -> [[Chain_of_Thoughts_prompting.pdf|Chain-of-Thought Prompting Elicits Reasoning in LLMs]])